Why We Need to Make Cloth-Diapering More Mainstream

 For those of you who already cloth diaper, there's no need to convince you how great it is for your baby, the earth, and your wallet.
 And while I'm not here to force reusable diapers in anyone's face, there is an important conversation to be had about cloth diapering, especially for those who are on the fence or running for the hills.

 The former group left me with a sour taste in my mouth–there was so much politics mixed in with telling me what temperature to wash our diapers, I couldn’t stand it.
-I just needed to know hot or cold and how many rinses (and in case you’re wondering, we do cold water, 1 extra rinse, every other day)!
+I just needed to know hot or cold and how many rinses (and in case you’re wondering, we do cold water, with one extra rinse, every other day).

 While most parents in North America likely want to save money and maybe even adopt more sustainable practices, it isn’t easy to identify with either of these groups at times, so they turn away.